-Every spring semester the student is required to complete a Graduate Student Activities Report in conjunction with his/her major professor; in addition, the supervisor for the student's TA will be asked to assess the student's performance of his/her assistantship duties.
+Every spring semester the student is required to complete a Graduate Student Activities Report.
+This report has two parts: the first tracks the student's progress through the program (course work, prelim, prospectus etc.), while the second tracks student's progress on his/her research.
 If the student has not chosen a major professor at the time he/she is completing this report, then the departmental Associate Chair for Graduate Studies will serve the role of the advisor or appoint another faculty member to serve as the student's temporary advisor.